-When you’re buying land in Texas, you should make yourself aware of pipeline easements affecting your purchase.
-In this video, Landowner Rights Attorney Philip Hundl describes the typical process for buying land in Texas, and he describes how you can become aware of pipeline easements affecting the land you’re buying.
+You should make yourself aware of pipeline and other easements when buying land in Texas.
+In this video, Landowner Rights Attorney Philip Hundl describes the typical process for buying land in Texas, and he describes how you can become aware of pipeline and other easements affecting the land you’re buying.

 Call or text 800-929-1725 for an appointment.
 We have five offices in Wharton County, Fort Bend County, and Matagorda County, and we serve clients from all over Texas.
 Appointments can be in-person, online, or by phone.

-Summary of Be Aware of Pipeline Easements When Buying Land
+Summary of Be Aware of Pipeline and Other Easements When Buying Land

 Hi, I’m Philip Hundl.
 As part of this video series that I’ve been doing from time to time, I’d like to talk about how you can become aware of pipeline easements, and other easements, if you’re a potential purchaser of land.
 High voltage transmission line easements, road easements, and various access easements can encumber property.
 You need to be aware of existing easements before purchasing that property.